juice-shop/pwning-juice-shop/appendix/solutions.md

     ![XSS in Last Login IP address](img/xss5_lastLoginIp.png)

 ### Determine the answer to someone's security question by looking at images on the Photo wall.
-1. Go to the photo wall and search for the photo that has been posted by the user emma@gmail.com.
+1. Go to the photo wall and search for the photo that has been posted by the user "emma@juice-sh.op" (This is the default email, it is configurable in the default.yml file.
+It does however always start with "emma@")
 2. Open the image so that you can zoom in on it.
 3. On the far left window on the middle floor, you can see a logo of a company.
+It can be seen that logo shows the name "ITSec".
+4. Go to the login page and click on "Forgot your password?".
-4. Submit the name of the company as an answer to the security question of emma@gmail.com
+5. Fill in "emma@juice-sh.op" as the email and "ITSec" as the answer of the security question.
+6. Choose a new password and click on "Change".

 ## ⭐⭐⭐⭐⭐ Challenges